agentc13/hero-realms-lua-scripts/README.md

 ### Selectors

 **Selectors** are used to start a chain of selecting cards.
-All selectors start with the
+All selectors start with 'select':
-selectX:

 ```lua
 selectLoc(loc) -- select cards in a location